CheesecakeLabs/ws-backend/readme.md

 * [João](https://github.com/joaoricardo000)
 * [Jojo](https://github.com/jonatasbaldin)

+# Content
+The Python code used in the workshop is on the `command_exaples.py` file.

 # Any questions?
 Talk to us on the `#ws-backend-revolution` channel @ Cheesecake Labs Slack team.
 Or just go ahead and open an issue!